Sanket-DataEnt/CNN/EVA/Assignment8/readme.md

 ### Accuracy achieved:
 Achieved accuracy of 88.3% in 87th epoch.

+### Files Details:

+Created 5 functions and called them in final.ipynb file.
+Details of the function are:-

+    augmentation.py : It will do all types of augmentation.

+    dataset.py : It will help in downloading CIFAR10 dataset, check wehether GPU is available and put datasets on dataloaders.

+    model.py : It includes the model architecture along with RESNET versions.

+    training_new.py : It includes training and test functions

+    init.py: To initialise

 ### Logs of CIFAR10 dataset using RESNET18

   0%|          | 0/391 [00:00<?, ?it/s]